Cody Wilson (baseball): Washington Nationals

 The Washington Nationals drafted Wilson in the 13th round, with the 401st selection, of the 2018 Major League Baseball draft.
 He made his professional debut with the Low-A Auburn Doubledays.

 Wilson split the 2019 campaign between the rookie-level Gulf Coast League Nationals, Auburn, and the Single-A Hagerstown Suns.
 In 86 appearances for the three affiliates, he batted a combined .222/.317/.330 with five home runs, 28 RBI, and 23 stolen bases.
 Wilson did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

 In 2021, Wilson was invited to participate in his first spring training as a member of major league camp.
 Wilson was one of the minor league players brought to Nationals Park for a full-team workout the day before the Nationals' scheduled season opener, after a COVID-19 outbreak in the clubhouse led to the first four games of the season being postponed for the Nationals and landed nearly a dozen Washington players in quarantine.
 On April 6, 2021, Wilson was selected to the 40-man roster and promoted to the major leagues for the first time.
 He made his major league debut the next day, pinch-hitting for pitcher Kyle McGowin against Josh Tomlin and flying out to center.
 On April 9, Wilson was removed from the 40-man roster.
 He split the remainder of the year between the High-A Wilmington Blue Rocks, Double-A Harrisburg Senators, and Triple-A Rochester Red Wings, hitting a combined .124/.225/.164 with nine RBI and 10 stolen bases across 57 total appearances.

 Wilson split the 2022 season between Wilmington and the rookie-level Florida Complex League Nationals, slashing .258/.321/.371 with two home runs, 12 RBI, and 18 stolen bases over 38 appearances for the two affiliates.
 In 2023, he made 83 appearances split between Wilmington and Rochester, batting .179/.265/.242 with two home runs, 14 RBI, and 19 stolen bases.

 Wilson spent the entirety of the 2024 campaign with Double-A Harrisburg, playing in 88 games and batting .190/.284/.266 with two home runs, 19 RBI, and 13 stolen bases.
 He elected free agency following the season on November 4, 2024.

 High Point Rockers

 On April 17, 2025, Wilson signed with the High Point Rockers of the Atlantic League of Professional Baseball.
+Wilson made 34 appearances for the Rockers, batting .222/.326/.291 with two home runs, 14 RBI, and 12 stolen bases.